-Image: This is how logged out Google users see Google +1 votes.
-They display only on the first result.
+Image: This is how logged out Google users could see Google +1 votes.
+Google later removed that feature.

 When Google initially introduced the Google +1 feature for search results many people in the SEO industry and beyond argued that it makes no sense to click +1 on search results.
 I was in fact supporting this notion of uselessness.

 Now that the actual Google +1 button for websites is available as well another round of

 posts has appeared.
 This time I’m not so pessimistic though.